Introduction to Internal Controls

 - The usage of technology control is a must.

-- Regular independent audit or review must be conducted.
+- Regular independent audits or reviews must be conducted.

-- Insuring of assets must be done by bonding with key employees.
+- Insuring assets must be done by bonding with key employees.

 Components of Internal Control

-- Control Environment: It is important to the other four components and sets up the structure at the top of a business firm and decides on the discipline and structure of the organization.
+- It is essential to the other four components and sets up the structure at the top of a business firm and decides on the discipline and design of the organization.

 - Risk Assessment: Identification and analysis of risk which could stop a firm from achieving its goals.

-- Control Activities: These are the set of steps and procedures to ensure the organization that all the directives given by the management are being followed.
+- Control Activities: These are the steps and procedures to ensure the organization that all the directives given by the management are being followed.

 - Information and Communication: This is related to the timely transfer of information that helps other employees perform their responsibilities.

-- Monitoring: This is conducted by top management which enables them to see is all controls are well in place and are performed without any gap.
+- Monitoring: This is conducted by top management, enabling them to see that all controls are well in place and performed without any gap.

 Examples 0f Internal Control

-- Audit: Audit is one of the biggest examples of internal control where an external party is hired to give their opinion on the accuracy and integrity of the books of account of the company.
+- Audit: Audit is one of the most prominent examples of internal control.
+An external party is hired to give their opinion on the accuracy and integrity of the company’s books of account.

-- Procurement Policies: One area where internal control can be applied is the procurement policies of the company where the firms can establish a set mechanism and vendor list to procure the items it requires and establish a thorough check on it.
+- Procurement Policies: One area where internal control can be applied is the company’s procurement policies.
+The firms can establish a set mechanism and vendor list to procure the required items and demonstrate a thorough check on them.

 The responsibilities of internal controls are as follows:

-- The CEO is the prime connect for the application of internal control and makes sure he passed effective directives to his managers to conduct the business.
+- The CEO is the prime connect for applying internal control and makes sure he passes practical directives to his managers to conduct the business.

-- Internal controls make sure there is no scope of fraud in the system and prevents it from happening.
+- Internal controls ensure there is no scope for fraud in the system and prevent it from happening.

-- Internal control makes sure the financial and accounting information are of the highest integrity and reliability
+- Internal control ensures that the financial and accounting information has the highest integrity and reliability.

 - Internal controls assure that all the necessary accounting principles have been followed.